Babatunde Fashola: Early life

-Fashola was born on 28 June 1963, in Lagos at Island Maternity Hospital into the family of Ademola Fashola, a former journalist with the Daily Times of Nigeria, and Olufunke Agunbiade, a nurse.
+Fashola was born on 28 June 1963, in Lagos at Island Maternity Hospital to Ademola Fashola, a former journalist with the Daily Times of Nigeria, and Olufunke Agunbiade, a nurse.
 He has 12 siblings.

 Legal career

 Supreme Court

 He was called to the Nigerian Bar as a solicitor and advocate of the Supreme Court of Nigeria in November 1988 after completing the professional training programme at the Nigerian Law School, Lagos which he undertook between 1987 and 1988.

 Honours

 Fashola, a Notary Public of the Supreme Court of Nigeria, has received awards and certificates of merit including the Distinguished Alumnus Award conferred on him by the University of Benin Alumni Association.
-He is also a recipient of Lagos State public service club Platinum Award for outstanding contribution towards development.
-And Alliance for Democracy "Igbogbo Bayeku Local Government Award" in recognition of activities towards the success of the party.
+He is also a recipient of Lagos State public service club Platinum Award for contribution towards development, and has received the Alliance for Democracy "Igbogbo Bayeku Local Government Award" in recognition of activities towards the success of the party.

-Fashola is also a Patron of the Law Students Association of the University of Benin and he is the second law graduate from the University of Benin and the first member of the Nigerian Law School graduating class of 1988 to be conferred with the professional rank of Senior Advocate of Nigeria.
-Fashola is also the First ever Chief of Staff to be so honoured.
-Babatunde Fashola is a member of the Nigerian Bar Association, the International Bar Association and an Associate of the Chartered Institute of Taxation of Nigeria.
+Fashola is also a Patron of the Law Students Association of the University of Benin.
+He is the second law graduate from the University of Benin and the first member of the Nigerian Law School graduating class of 1988 to be conferred with the professional rank of Senior Advocate of Nigeria.
+Fashola is the first ever Chief of Staff to be so honoured.
+Babatunde Fashola is also a member of the Nigerian Bar Association, the International Bar Association and an Associate of the Chartered Institute of Taxation of Nigeria.

 In October 2022, a Nigerian national honour of Commander of the Order of the Niger (CON) was conferred on him by President Muhammadu Buhari.